OxHainan/cloak-docs/docs/source/started/quick-start.rst

 1. Write a Cloak contract file.
 2. Compile it via Cloak Compiler to generate public_contract.sol, private_contract.sol and policy.json.
-3. Register your public key to PKI contract.
+3. Register your public key to CloakService contract.
 4. Deploy public_contract.sol to Cloak Blockchain.
 5. Deploy private_contract.sol to cloak-tee.
 6. Bind policy.json to the private contract.